Azure-Samples/communication-services-authentication-hero-nodejs/README.md

 This repository provides a sample of a server implementation of an authentication service for Azure Communication Services.
 It uses best practices to build a trusted backend service that issues Azure Communication Services credentials and maps them to Azure Active Direction identities.

 This sample can help you in the following scenarios:
-1. As a developer, you need to enable authentication flow for joining native ACS and Teams Interop calling/chat by mapping an ACS Identity to an Azure Active Directory identity and using this same ACS identity for the user to fetch an ACS token in every session.
+1. As a developer, you need to enable an authentication flow for joining native ACS and Teams Interop calling/chat by mapping an ACS identity to an Azure Active Directory identity and using this same ACS identity for the user to fetch an ACS token in every session.
-2. As a developer, you need to enable authentication flow for Custom Teams Endpoint by using an M365 Azure Active Directory identity of a Teams' user to fetch an ACS token to be able to join Teams calling/chat.
+2. As a developer, you need to enable an authentication flow for Custom Teams Endpoint by using an M365 Azure Active Directory identity of a Teams' user to fetch an ACS token to be able to join Teams calling/chat.

 If you are looking to get started with Azure Communication Services, but are still in learning / prototyping phases, check out our [quickstarts for getting started with azure communication services users and access tokens](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-javascript).